gregbayer/gae-livecount/README.md

 # Scalability Limiatations

-Another factor that affects scalability is the rate at which appengine task queues can writeback counter updates (100 tasks/second per queue).
+One factor that affects Live-Count's scalability is the rate at which appengine task queues can writeback counter updates (100 tasks/second per queue).
 To effectively increase this limit, Live-Count could be extended to use more than one named queue.

 The maximum number of queues (10 for free apps / 100 for paid apps) could also be reached.
 At this point, a different writeback strategy should be used.
 One option would be to batch updates for several different counters in one memcache object and only create a writeback worker when the batch size is reached.